 After crossing over the Golden Gate Bridge on Highway 1, one of the next main stops you will reach is the beautiful Muir Beach Overlook.
 Even if you haven’t heard about this spot, there is still a good chance that you have seen pictures of it online.
-The iconic staircase that leads down to the small overlook has been shared thousands of times online and I for one have had it on my California Bucket List for a while now.
-It is an easy walk with a great payoff and no road trip up Highway 1 is complete without it.
+It is the iconic staircase that leads down to the small overlook that has been shared thousands of times online, and I, for one, have had it on my California bucket list for a while now.
+It is an easy walk with a great payoff, and no road trip up Highway 1 is complete without it.

 - .1 mile

 Muir Beach Overlook is one of the several base station overlooks along this stretch of highway.
-From here soldiers could watch the coastline for ships and coordinate between the stations to find the distance the boat was away from the coast.
-During the aftermath of Pearl Harbor these spots became increasingly important for watching for future attacks near San Francisco.
-After the technology was improved then the sites became obsolete and now function as ways to see into that part of history.
+From here, soldiers watched the coastline for ships and coordinated between the stations to find the distance the boat was away from the coast.
+During the aftermath of Pearl Harbor, these spots became increasingly crucial for watching for future attacks near San Francisco.
+After the technology was improved, then the sites became obsolete and now function as ways to see into that part of history.

-After the first set of stairs you will actually cross the base station referenced above so you can see what it was like for the soldiers that maned it.
+After the first set of stairs, you will pass the base station referenced above so you can see what it was like for the soldiers that staffed it.

-If it is a clear day then you can really see a long way from this vantage point.
+If it is a clear day, then you can see a long way from this vantage point.
 It is a beautiful and peaceful place to relax.
 Here are a few photos.

 I would love to see some photos from readers who have been here and got a different view, be sure to upload them to the comments.